Easy Gluten-Free Banana Cake (with 2-Ingredient Chocolate Frosting)

 The baked cake on a cooling rack.

-We love to take this cake over the top with a 2-ingredient chocolate frosting made with just chocolate chips and milk (or nut milk).
+Take this cake over the top with a 2-ingredient chocolate frosting made with just chocolate chips and milk (or nut milk).
 The cake is also fabulous with this Maple Cream Cheese Frosting!

 Chocolate frosting in a bowl with a spatula.